 Trade receivables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method, less provision for impairment.
-Trade receivables are generally due for settlement within 30 days.
-They are presented as current assets unless collection is not expected for more than 12 months after the reporting date.
+See note 6 for further information about the Company's accounting for trade receivables and for a description of the Company's impairment policies.